bryramirezp/n8n-docs-dataset/README.md

     ```

 3.  **Consolidate all Markdown files into one:**
     From inside the `n8n-docs/docs` directory, run the command for your operating system.
-This will create a single file named `n8n_docs_combined.md` in the parent directory of your `n8n-docs` folder.

     * **On macOS or Linux:**
         ```bash
         find . -name "*.md" -print0 | xargs -0 cat > ../../n8n_docs_combined.md
         ```
     * **On Windows (using PowerShell):**
         ```powershell
         $outputFile = "..\..\n8n_docs_combined.md"
         if (Test-Path $outputFile) { Clear-Content -Path $outputFile }
         Get-ChildItem -Recurse -Filter "*.md" | ForEach-Object { Get-Content $_.FullName | Add-Content -Path $outputFile }
         ```
 4.  **Return to your starting directory:**
     ```bash
     cd ../../